SkUrRiEr/disk-recovery/README.md

 ### Building a list of inodes

-As I understand it, for the purposes of this discussion, and as a lie you can understand, NTFS's Master File Table is something in between a list of addresses of inods and a binary tree.
+As I understand it, for the purposes of this discussion, and as a lie you can understand, NTFS's Master File Table is something in between a list of addresses of inodes and a binary tree.

 This means that for a disk with damage to the MFT or inodes themselves it's possible that you can recover non-contiguous ranges of inodes.